Bruce Menin: Crescent Heights

-Menin began his career as an associate at the New York law firm of Sullivan & Cromwell.
-He then became a principal in Crescent Heights' real estate development companies, with his cousin Russell W. Galbut and Sonny Kahn, in 1989.
-Together, they have invested in over 35,000 residential and hotel units across the nation.
-From 1989 to 1994, Menin and his partners expanded their condominium conversion business to become "South Florida's most prolific condo company," with projects in both South Beach and Miami.
-In 1994, Menin was the company principal responsible for the Broad Exchange Building, the first office to residential rental conversion in the Financial District of Lower Manhattan.
-In 1998, Menin oversaw the new construction condominium building in Los Angeles named The Remington.
+Menin began his career as a lawyer at a New York law firm.
+In 1989, he co-founded the real estate development firm Crescent Heights with his cousin Russell W. Galbut and partner Sonny Kahn, becoming a principal in the business.
+Together, they have invested in over 35,000 residential and hotel units across the United States.
+From 1989 to 1994, Menin and his partners expanded their condominium conversion business in South Beach and Miami.
+In 1994, Menin was the company principal responsible for the Broad Exchange Building, the first office-to-residential rental conversion in the Financial District of Lower Manhattan.
+In 1998, Menin oversaw the new construction condominium building in Los Angeles called The Remington.

 Menin led the restoration and preservation of multiple historic buildings, beginning with several projects in the Miami Beach Architectural District during the 1990s.
 In Los Angeles, Menin is leading the preservation and restoration of the Hollywood Palladium and sponsored the nomination of the 1940s Streamline Moderne venue as a Los Angeles Historic-Cultural Monument.

-Menin currently focuses on transit-heavy, multi-family properties in major cities building sustainable projects with "landscape art installations."
+In recent years, Menin's work at Crescent Heights has emphasized transit-oriented multifamily housing in major U.S. cities, including projects incorporating public art and landscape installations.

+During the 2020s, Menin continued to oversee high-rise and transit-oriented developments as Crescent Heights expanded its portfolio in Miami and Chicago.
+In 2022, as a managing principal, he was involved in the firm’s announcement of plans for Casa Forma, a proposed 55-story tower in Miami designed to include more than 1,400 residential units and office space for the developer and Miami-Dade County Public Schools.
+Crescent Heights later completed Forma Miami, a 588-unit mixed-use rental tower in Miami’s Edgewater neighborhood, and secured $238.4 million in refinancing for the property in 2025.
+In late 2025 and early 2026, the firm proposed Forma Suites, a separate 42-story, 360-unit mixed-use project adjacent to Forma Miami, and a two-tower residential development at 3180 Biscayne Boulevard under Florida’s Live Local Act.

+In San Francisco, he oversaw the proposal for a 67-story residential tower with approximately 1,000 units at 10 South Van Ness Avenue, a project estimated at around $1 billion.
+In late 2025, the city approved a revised plan for the project consisting of a 67-story, 820-foot tower with 1,019 apartments that, if built as approved, would rank as San Francisco’s third-tallest building.
+Menin’s work at Crescent Heights also included apartment-to-condominium conversions, including a 19-story lakefront building in Chicago and a tower in Los Angeles.

+In 2025, Menin was a panelist at The Real Deal's Miami Real Estate Forum in Miami, where he discussed South Florida's multifamily market alongside other developers and investors.